Say "Happy Birthday" in style with this birthday cake cookie and pudding pie! A mix of birthday cake cookie and birthday cake pudding 🙂

 - Bake for 10 minutes.
 Remove beans and foil and bake for another 15-20 minutes, or until cookie crust is golden brown.
 Remove from oven and use a spoon to gently push down the middle and sides of the pie crust if they have risen (just to get it back into the shape of a crust!)
 Allow to cool.

 - Melt chocolate and spread over middle of pie crust.
 Pour pudding into crust.
 Wrap in plastic wrap until ready to serve.
-Garnish with sprinkles before serving (if you do it earlier the colours will bleed!)
+Garnish with sprinkles before serving (if you do it earlier the colors will bleed!)

 Can her birthday come again so I have an excuse to revisit this recipe?!
 Nah, we can just make it for fun this summer and relish in the fact that you don't need a birthday in order to celebrate 🙂